 Given the hundreds of thousands of traffic accidents that occur every year in this country, there are arguably very few people who either have not been involved in some kind of automobile or commercial trucking collision or who don’t known someone that has been.
 From single-vehicle collisions and auto-pedestrian crashes to multi-vehicle highway wrecks and commercial truck accidents, the odds are quite high that most everyone will likely be touched in some way by a traffic-related accident during his or her lifetime.

-As professionals working in the field of personal injury law, the attorneys at Lebowitz & Mzhen, LLC, understand how frightening a sudden car, truck or motorcycle wreck can be to an unsuspecting victim.
+As professionals working in the field of personal injury law, the attorneys at Lebowitz & Mzhen Personal Injury Lawyers, understand how frightening a sudden car, truck or motorcycle wreck can be to an unsuspecting victim.
 The violence of a high-speed impact on a Maryland interstate, beltway or surface street can leave an indelible mark on some people’s psyche.
 While we cannot ourselves ease the emotional effects of a bad roadway collision, our staff has the skills and training to help victims recover damages from the negligent party(s) that caused the crash.

 Although most everyone will eventually be affected in some way by a car or truck collision, a smaller percentage will know the physical pain and discomfort of an injury sustained in these kinds of accidents.
 This is, of course, fortunate for the majority of the general public, since there is nothing enviable about being laid up in a hospital room for days or weeks due to a traffic accident that was not your fault.
 But as such, there is always a gap in appreciation of the potentially life-threatening results of a serious car or truck wreck.